 Most people visit Indonesia’s Flores Island to go to Komodo and see the Komodo Dragons, but if you can swing time longer than a long weekend getaway, Maumere is definitely another spot worth checking out.
 Here’s why:

 You can fly into Ende to get to the lakes, but Maumere also has an airport, and may be a viable option if you want to head to Sikka Village or other arts of Maumere first – check on Skyscanner how to fly into Maumere.
-Full details on my Kelimutu Crater Lake experience here.
+Read all about my Kelimutu Crater Lake experience.

 You know that feeling you get when you unwittingly stumble into the most amazing place ever?
 That’s a little bit of what I felt when we ended up on Koka Beach.
 Located about an hour each way between Ende and Maumere, this perfect piece of paradise was surprisingly quiet with only another couple of tourists around.
 We had the entire place to ourselves most of the time.